anurag19100/Tour-booking-Website/README.md

 - Used Stripe API to process payments(though it is in the test mode :)
 - Used jwt to provide authentication to users
 - Used bcrypt to encrypt passwords and implemented features to reset passwords by sending a security token via mail

-## Key Features

-* Authentication and Authorization
-  - Login and logout
-* Tour
 - Manage booking, check tours map, check user's reviews and rating
-* User profile
-  - Update username, photo, email, and password
-* Credit card Payment
-*

 ## Usage/Examples

 * Review and rating